luiscarlin/advent-of-code-2016/README.md

 # set some env vars
 cat <<EOF >.env
-COOKIE=your aoc cookie
+COOKIE=your AoC cookie
-YEAR=what year of aoc you want
+YEAR=what year of AoC are you doing?
 EOF

 # get day input for day 1 (or any other day)